AlexPD93/alex-wordle-attempt/README.md

 The user should be able to:

-- [ ] Visit the website on a publicly accessible domain name.
+- [x] Visit the website on a publicly accessible domain name.
 - [ ] Browse the game on mobile, tablet and desktop devices.
 - [ ] See the rules to the game
-- [ ] See the responsive tile rid.
+- [x] See the responsive tile rid.
 The rows are how many attempts the user has to guess.
 The columns are how many letters the word has.
-- [ ] See a keyboard on the screen whose buttons they can press to input into the grid.
+- [x] See a keyboard on the screen whose buttons they can press to input into the grid.
-- [ ] Press a key on a keyboard and that key's value to be inputted into the grid.
+- [x] Press a key on a keyboard.
+The value of that key is then inputted into the grid.
+- [x] Click or press enter to submit their guess.

 My attempt can be seen [here](https://alexpd93.github.io/alex-wordle-attempt/)